 Today the hotel offers 206 elegant rooms and 10 conference and banquet rooms in which guests can hold numerous social events, business meetings and press conferences.
 In its elegant Polonia Restaurant and spacious Lobby Bar, guests can enjoy a view of the city center and delicious offerings of Polish and international cuisine.
 The hotel attracts thousands of tourists from Poland and abroad throughout the calendar.
 Renowned politicians and artists are frequent guests.
 The hotel's interiors are used for shooting numerous music videos, commercials and films.

-The Polonia Palace is a successful combination of heritage and modernity.
-By incorporating a tradition steeped in history, with contemporary challenges, the hotel has written another chapter in its extraordinary story.
-On the 4th of October 2018, the Ludwikowska Lounge - a new event space - was opened on the ground floor.
-Modern interiors have become a background for numerous cultural events and business meetings.
-In 2022 the hotel received a prestigious European Hotel Award in the category "Heritage Luxury Hotel 2022" to honor all the qualities it follows and traditions it proudly continues in the field of hospitality.
+The Polonia Palace is a successful combination of tradition and modernity.
+By incorporating a tradition steeped in history, with contemporary challenges, the hotel has just written another chapter in its hundred year story.
+On the 4th of October 2018, The Ludwikowska Lounge - a new event space - was formally opened on the ground floor of the hotel.
+Traces of history can be enjoyed in the exceptional Ludwikowska Ballroom or in the English Apartment and on the other hand, modern interiors such as the new space in Ludwikowska Lounge which has become a background for numerous events and meet-ings which will undoubtedly live long in the memories of all its guests.